-- Has a registered engineer been contacted for shoring design? - A copy of engineering design must be maintained at the jobsite. - 3.
-If ground water is encountered, have equipment available to initiate water removal. - All water must be removed from excavation before entry can be made. - 4.
-Establish a daily inspection procedure and procedures for inspecting after rain. - 5.
-Each employee that will be associated with the excavation is to be trained to recognize the hazards associated with the excavation. - 6.
-Where possible, a means of diverting water runoff from entering the excavation shall be used. - 7.
-Where employee or equipment are permitted to use walkways or bridges to cross an excavation,
+- All water must be removed from excavation before entry can be made. - 3.
+Establish a daily inspection procedure and procedures for inspecting after rain. - 4.
+Each employee that will be associated with the excavation is to be trained to recognize the hazards associated with the excavation. - 5.
+Where possible, a means of diverting water runoff from entering the excavation shall be used. - Where employee or equipment are permitted to use walkways or bridges to cross an excavation, a standard guardrail shall be provided on walkway or bridge. - 7.
+All surface encumbrances that create a hazard shall be removed or supported prior to starting the excavation, to make sure all employees are protected against potential falling loads and are not permitted to work under loads of digging equipment where loads may fall.